 There are no identified perennial waters within B-20.
-The Stillwater National Wildlife Refuge has perennial waters southwest of the requested withdrawal area for B-20.
+Although a portion of the Fallon National Wildlife Refuge is being requested for withdrawal, the perennial waters of the Refuge are southwest of the requested withdrawal area.
 The Carson Sink is the lowest area in the Carson River drainage, so it may be inundated depending on rainfall; it floods on average every five years (Azad, 2008).

 The southern and western portions of B-20 are located in the Operable Unit 2 (OU2) section of the Carson River Mercury Superfund site.
-This site includes mercury, arsenic, and lead contaminated soils at former mill sites and mercury contamination in water, sediments, and fish over more than 100 miles of the Carson River.
+This site includes mercury, arsenic, and lead contaminated soils migrating from former mill sites and mercury contamination in water, sediments, and fish over more than 100 miles of the Carson River.
 Historic mining activities used imported elemental mercury at mill sites to amalgamate gold and silver.
 Mercury, lead, and arsenic from these upstream mill sites migrated into the Carson River to the river's termination points at the Carson Lake, Stillwater National Wildlife Refuge, and the Carson Sink (Nevada Division of Environmental Protection, 2006, 2013).
 In the 1970s, the EPA listed the Carson River Mercury Superfund site on the National Priority List.
 The Comprehensive Environmental Response, Compensation, and Liability Act regulates the list.